-On Sunday, I was teaching a class to a group of 9 – 10 year olds.
+One Sunday, I was teaching a class to a group of 9 – 10 year olds.
 We were talking about the roles that need to be played by various family members to help the family life run smoothly.
-I happened to mention something about paying the bills so that the lights and the phone stay on.
-Multiple kids were shocked to realize that this is something their parents do that they were not even aware of.
+I happened to mention something needing to pay the bills so that the lights and the phone stay on.
+Multiple kids were shocked to realize that this is something their parents do.
+They were not even aware of utility bills.

 It made me think of the changes in financial awareness over the generations.
 When I was a kid, actual paychecks came to the house, and I went with my parents to the bank to deposit them, and then I saw my parents at home at the kitchen table writing checks for the bills, and mailing them, or if they didn’t get it in the mail on time, then we would go to the utility company’s office to drop off the payment.
 When we went to the store, my parents sometimes paid by check, but more often we paid in cash.
 You could see how much things cost by how many bills got counted out and handed over.
 Mom often had a handful of coupons with her at the store, that I had helped her clip.
 Money was a physical object and our financial life had a visible presence in our house.

 That’s very different from my five year old’s experience.
 Our paychecks are automatically deposited, many of our bills are auto-paid while we sleep.
 When we do financial record-keeping, our child just sees us sitting at the computer – for all he knows, we’re working, or sending emails to family members, or playing pinball – all things he knows we do on the computer.
 We go to the store rarely, as we order groceries online and have them delivered, and also order many of our consumer goods online and as far as he knows, they just magically appear at the house.
-When we do go to the store, I just pull out a card and there’s no clear indication to him whether I’m paying a lot or a little for what we buy (or where the money to buy something came from).
+When we do go to the store, I just pull out a card and there’s no clear indication to him whether I’m paying a lot or a little for what we buy (or where the money to buy something came from or how much money we have access to).
 He’s never seen me use a paper coupon or drive across town for a sale.
-(Rather than trying to save money on stuff I buy, I just try to buy less stuff… or I buy used.)
+(I feel like many people buy more stuff than they need just because “it was on sale.”
+I just try to buy less stuff… or I buy used.)

 So, I’ve realized that just as parents need to think about literacy in terms of reading, and math literacy, and emotional literacy, it’s also worth thinking about financial literacy.
 It’s hugely important for their long-term success and stability, and could be considered part of their “college prep”: